-Use this option to ensure that mongodump creates a dump of the database that includes an oplog, to create a point-in-time snapshot of the state of a mongod instance.
+Use this option to ensure that mongodump creates a dump of the database that includes a partial oplog containing operations from the duration of the mongodump operation.
+This oplog produces an effective point-in-time snapshot of the state of a mongod instance.
 To restore to a specific point-in-time backup, use the output created with this option in conjunction with mongorestore --oplogReplay.

 Without --oplog, if there are write operations during the dump operation, the dump will not reflect a single moment in time.
 Changes made to the database during the update process can affect the output of the backup.

 Use this option to run a repair option in addition to dumping the database.
 The repair option attempts to repair a database that may be in an invalid state as a result of an improper shutdown or mongod crash.

 The --repair option uses aggressive data-recovery algorithms that may produce a large amount of duplication.